Hôtel de Crillon

-With 78 guest rooms and 46 suites, the hotel also features three restaurants, a bar, outdoor terrace, gym and health club on the premises.
+With 78 guest rooms and 46 suites, the hotel also features three restaurants, a bar, outdoor terrace, gym, and health club on the premises.
 The hotel was renovated from 2013 to 2017.
 In September 2018, Hôtel de Crillon was officially designated by Atout France as a Palace grade of hotel.

 History

 The building that is now the hotel was constructed in 1758, after King Louis XV commissioned the most prolific architect Ange-Jacques Gabriel to build two neoclassical palaces in what would become the Place de la Concorde.
 The two identical buildings, separated by the Rue Royale, were initially designed to be offices of the French state.
 The eastern building, Hôtel de la Marine, housed the headquarters of the French Navy until 2015.
 The western building that would become Hôtel de Crillon was first occupied by Louis Marie Augustin, Duke of Aumont, a famous patron of the arts.
 The building was further enhanced by its second owner, the architect Louis-François Trouard, who had the Salon de Aigles built in 1775.

 On 6 February 1778, the building was the venue where the newly founded United States and France signed their first treaties.
-Americans Benjamin Franklin, Silas Deane and Arthur Lee met French diplomat Conrad Alexandre Gérard de Rayneval to conclude the French-American treaty that recognised the Declaration of Independence of the United States and a trade agreement.
+Americans Benjamin Franklin, Silas Deane, and Arthur Lee met French diplomat Conrad Alexandre Gérard de Rayneval to conclude the French-American treaty that recognised the Declaration of Independence of the United States and a trade agreement.

 In 1788, François Félix de Crillon (son of Louis de Crillon, Duke of Crillon) acquired the building for his home.
 However, the government of the French Revolution confiscated the property in 1791.
 During this period, the home was used by King Louis XVI and Queen Marie Antoinette.
-Two years later in 1793, King Louis XVI as well as Queen Marie Antoinette were guillotined in the Place de la Concorde directly in front of the building.
+Two years later in 1793, Louis and Marie were guillotined in the Place de la Concorde directly in front of the building.